His 'n' Hers: Themes and content

 Lyrically, the album encompasses subjects for which Pulp were to become well known, including sexual encounters, social class and voyeurism.

 Robyn Strachan retrospectively describes the opener "Joyriders" as setting the tone for the album with "acerbic observation and lurking seediness and decay".

 "She's a Lady" takes much of its musical inspiration from Gloria Gaynor's "I Will Survive".

 The album closer, "David's Last Summer", is notable as being one of Pulp's most narrative songs, delivered entirely in spoken word apart from the chorus despite being an uptempo track.

 Release and aftermath

 The CD edition of the album included a new remixed version of the song “Babies”, the original version of which was previously released as a single in 1992.

 The album was preceded with two singles: "Lipgloss" and "Do You Remember the First Time?".
 The new mix of "Babies" was also released as a single as part of the Sisters EP.

-The album was a long-awaited breakthrough for Pulp in the UK becoming their first charting album reaching #9 and later certified Gold.
+The album was a long-awaited breakthrough for Pulp in the UK becoming their first charting album reaching number nine and later certified Gold.

 A CD Deluxe edition of His 'n' Hers was released on 11 September 2006.
 It contained a second disc of B-sides, demos and rarities.
 The vinyl version of the Deluxe edition was released in 2012.